Middle Sea (game): Reception

 In Issue 33 of the British magazine Phoenix, Paul King was a bit disappointed in the quality of the components, especially the leader counters, finding that the printing was "not crisp enough for my liking."
 He also noted that there were no spare blank counters in case a counter was lost and no storage provided for the counters.
 And King found the map a bit small, considering that it was designed for up to twelve players.
 Given the quality of the components, King questioned the high price of the game (£13.95 in 1980).
 He noted the game's similarities to Diplomacy, but indicated he preferred the original game.
 He concluded with some ambivalence, saying, "Overall this is a good multiplayer game; however, at a cost of £13.95 I think the quality of some of the components could be improved."

 In Issue 32 of Dragon, James Ward thought that the game "does an excellent job of representing an era which man has been fascinated with since it happened."
 He thought the components were "first-rate."
 He concluded that "with a minimum of muss and fuss, one can play a Richard the Lionhearted or a Saladin and have a roaring good time back in an era when kingdoms could be made or broken with the strength of one good sword arm."

+In Issue 20 of Abyss (August 1982), Eric Olson thought this was "easy and fun to play" for several reasons: The easy-to-understand rules, the absence of charts and tables, the use of a single die roll to resolve combat, and the presence of both land and sea combat.
+But Olson suggested the $20 price tag was a barrier.
+Despite this, Olson concluded, "Middle Sea is the best game I've seen in some time.
+It is worth the $20 price; probably worth even more ...
+It reinforces my belief in the quality of FGU products."